-Topics Summary Further information 1.4 Key risks Key risks associated with Australian Unity Detailed information about each of the following risks is provided in Section 4 of this Prospectus.
-Section 4.2 MCIs Australian Unity MCIs are perpetual instruments with no set maturity; Subordinated ranking in a winding-up of Australian Unity; The Dividend Rate is fixed whereas interest rates may vary; The value of imputation credits may change; The payment of any Dividends on Australian Unity MCIs is discretionary; Australian Unity may not be able to pay Dividends on Australian Unity MCIs; Australian Unity is a non-operating holding company and relies on transfers of funds from other members of the Australian Unity Group to meet its financial obligations; Australian Unity MCIs may be suspended or delisted; Australian Unity MCIs may be Repurchased under certain circumstances and the Repurchase Amount would be less than the Issue Price for Australian Unity MCIs offered under this Prospectus; Australian Unity may incur further liabilities and undertake future issues of securities, including additional Australian Unity MCIs; The security of the Australia Main Main Main Main Main Main Main Ma The market price of the Australian Unity MCIs may fluctuate due to various factors; The market for Australian Unity MCIs may have limited liquidity; • The Terms may be amended in certain circumstances; • Limited impact of voting rights of Holders; Interests of Holders may not be the same as the interests of other Australian Unity members; and • Tax consequences for Holders may depend on individual circumstances and are subject to change in laws.
+Topics Summary Further information 1.4 Key risks Key risks associated with Australian Unity MCIs Detailed information about each of the following risks is provided in Section 4 of this Prospectus.
+Section 4.2 Australian Unity MCIs are perpetual instruments with no set maturity; Subordinated ranking in a winding-up of Australian Unity; The Dividend Rate is fixed whereas interest rates may vary; The value of imputation credits may change; The payment of any Dividends on Australian Unity MCIs is discretionary; Australian Unity may not be able to pay Dividends on Australian Unity MCIs; Australian Unity is a non-operating holding company and relies on transfers of funds from other members of the Australian Unity Group to meet its financial obligations; Australian Unity MCIs may be suspended or delisted; Australian Unity MCIs may be Repurchased under certain circumstances and the Repurchase Amount would be less than the Issue Price for Australian Unity MCIs offered under this Prospectus; • Australian Unity may incur further liabilities and undertake future issues of securities, including additional Australian Unity MCIs; The market price of the Australian Unity MCIs may fluctuate due to various factors; • The market for Australian Unity MCIs may have limited liquidity; • The Terms may be amended in certain circumstances; Limited impact of voting rights of Holders; Interests of Holders may not be the same as the interests of other Australian Unity members; and • Tax consequences for Holders may depend on individual circumstances and are subject to change in laws.